Johnnycyan/vsc-go-fstrings/README.md

 ## Installation

+### From VS Code Marketplace

+1. Open VS Code
+2. Go to Extensions view (Ctrl+Shift+X)
+3. Search for "Go f-strings"
+4. Click Install

 ### From VSIX File

 1. Package the extension: `npm install -g @vscode/vsce && vsce package`
 2. Install in VS Code:
    - From Extensions view: Click `...` > `Install from VSIX...`
-   - Or using command line: `code --install-extension go-fstrings-0.0.1.vsix`
+   - Or using command line: `code --install-extension go-fstrings-1.0.4.vsix`

 ### From Source